Templates for following up and fixing interview mistakes

 Nicole Fallon

-The reason I don’t like this interview follow-up email is that it’s “selfish.”
+This thank-you note is “selfish.”
 In other words, it focuses primarily on how Business News Daily will benefit Nicole instead of on how Nicole would benefit Business News Daily.
 There is one weak exception, in the second paragraph, but it’s too vague and generic to really stick out in the reader’s mind.

 Good afternoon, Jeanette,